5 Affordable Countries to Retire Overseas

-5 Places Where Couples Could Enjoy a Plush Retirement on $1,500 a Month or Less
+5 Places Couples Could Enjoy a Plush Retirement on $1,500 a Month or Less

-There are two parts to the retirement funding equation — saving and spending.
-Regardless how big your nest egg, it will go further and last longer if you limit your cost of living.
+There are two parts to the retirement funding equation: saving and spending.
+Regardless of how big your retirement fund, it will go further and last longer if you limit your cost of living.
 One way to keep a lid on living expenses is to relocate to a more affordable area.
 For most retirees, this means moving from somewhere like expensive, high-tax New York to Florida or North Carolina.

 With health insurance available for just $500 per year through private hospitals, you won’t have to fret about finding quality doctors or care.
 Expats in Nicaragua can live a six-figure lifestyle easily on just $1,500 a month.

-Peru: This South American country spans the Pacific Ocean to the Andes with terrain as varied as its culture.
-It boasts ancient ruins, rainforests, colonial cities, and miles of immaculate beaches.
+This South American country spans the Pacific Ocean to the Andes with the terrain as varied as its culture.
+Peru boasts ancient ruins, rainforests, colonial cities, and miles of immaculate beaches.
 Housing prices are unbeatable, with brand-new, two-bedroom apartments with all the modern amenities coming in at about $400 a month.
 Groceries for a couple will average around $100 per month.

 Eating out is cheap, with Cambodian barbecue tallying less than $5 per meal and upscale French fare running about $15 per meal.
 The low cost of living allows many Americans in Cambodia to live well on just their Social Security checks.